Director, Equity and Wellbeing

 - ensure that roles and responsibilities in relation to responding to and managing disclosures and complaints are clear

 - ensure that disclosure and complaint options are timely, fair, transparent, accessible and consistent for staff and students

-- ensure that supervisors/managers who have responsibility for management of responses to disclosures and complaints have a clear point of support and advice from specialist staff in the Equity Department
+- ensure that supervisors/managers who have responsibility for management of responses to disclosures and complaints have a clear point of support and advice from specialist staff in the Equity and Wellbeing Department

 - provide access to wellbeing and support services to any staff or student affected by sexual harassment or sexual assault including:

 - access to information about and referral, if the person wishes, to appropriate internal and external support services, including academic adjustments for students

 - advice about options including making a formal complaint to the University or reporting to the police or another external body

 - respect the choice made by the person to either proceed with a complaint or take no action and keep a disclosure confidential, to the extent that this is possible.
 However this will be balanced against the obligation of the University to protect the wellbeing and safety of the University community and to comply with its legal obligations and duty of care